rnkn/portfolio/bio.md

 which premiered with a live orchestral accompaniment by the Australian Youth Orchestra.

-He works with the open-source community developing the [Fountain][] screenwriting format and maintains several [open-source writing tools][gh].
+He contributes to the open-source community developing the [Fountain][] screenwriting format and maintains several [open-source writing tools][gh].

 [IMDb](https://www.imdb.com/name/nm3293863/)